Arno65/Old-school-Lisp/README.md

   Am I able to build a chess engine? . . .  for mate in 4, yes

   For a speedtest the Scheme code was converted to Common Lisp (SBCL).
 These files are also added.\
   The CL code is slower.
+(There is no check for illegal castling in the CL version.)

   Next I made the changes for Chez Scheme.
 This is the quickest version.\
   The Chez Scheme version is my favorite.